 Manchester, the city and surrounding areas offer a vibrant, multicultural environment in which to live and work – with all the amenities you’d expect to find in a large and thriving city.
 The support you will receive from us together with the friendly nature of the Manchester people in general, you will discover that living, dining, shopping and entertaining is at your doorstep.

 The hub of the North West, Manchester is just two hours from London by train.
 We’re just minutes from the countryside too, with the wide open spaces and breathtaking scenery of the Lake District just over an hour away.
+Cheshire, North Wales and the Peak District are all close at hand too.
 Regular train services offer easy access to the nearby cities of Leeds and Liverpool, and the rest of the UK, while Manchester International Airport provides direct flights to all major European cities.
 And, with comprehensive bus, tram and local train networks, as well as great motorway connections, your commute to work should be an easy journey.

 Making a home

-Manchester’s a superb place to live and work.
+Greater Manchester is a superb place to live and work.
 From the surrounding Pennines and natural England to the inner city vibes that form this great city.
-The fact is, for anyone choosing to live here, both Manchester and Trafford offer a huge choice, and - importantly - easy access.
+The fact is, for anyone choosing to live here, Manchester, Trafford and Wythenshawe offer a huge choice, and - importantly - easy access.

-Property prices in Manchester and Trafford span a wide range, with great options for all budgets – whether you're buying or renting.
+Property prices span a wide range, with great options for all budgets – whether you're buying or renting.
 Here you'll find amazing city penthouses sitting alongside a huge choice of contemporary apartments, Victorian terraces, semi-detached houses and traditional family homes.
 Whether you prefer city, suburban or rural living, you'll find the right place to make your new home.
+Each area has its own distinct identity, offering a lifestyle to suit everyone and a host of different shops, restaurants and leisure activities to explore within a compact area.

 With both The University of Manchester and Manchester Metropolitan University, as well as the Royal Northern College of Music, Manchester boasts Europe's largest urban higher education precinct.